uprial/secretrooms/README.md

 * End Ships have Illusioners pre-generated
 * Shooting mobs target the closest player immediately if spawned with direct vision to them
 * The End Dragon healing crystals are periodically resurrecting
+* Underground dungeons with spawners and rate building blocks

 That plugin combines all the fun I had with my friends that I didn't find in other plugins and didn't manage to split into other my plugins.
 If you like any changes - please request them specifically, and I'll create a separate configurable plugin.